 Accessing government information

 Right to Information is the Queensland Government's approach to giving the community greater access to information.
-The Queensland Government has made a commitment to provide access to information held by the government, unless on balance it is contrary to the public interest to provide that information.
+RTI aims to make more information available, provide equal access to information across all sectors of the community and provide appropriate protection for an individual’s privacy.

 The legislation came into effect on 1 July 2009, namely:

-Before submitting a Right to Information application, or Information Privacy application for access to documents containing your own personal information, you should check to see if the information is already available by another means.
+Before submitting an access application under the RTI or IP Act, you should check to see if the information is already available by other means.

-Our publication scheme (oming soon) describes and categorises information routinely made available from the Office of the Independent Assessor.
+Our publication scheme describes and categorises information routinely made available from the Office of the Independent Assessor.

 Administrative access may be used for: